Alimony & Spousal Maintenance in Texas

 What Constitutes as Cohabitation

-If you feel any of these situations apply to you, or if you have further questions about spousal maintenance or alimony, the experienced and skilled family law attorneys at Goranson Bain Ausley are here to guide you through the legal process.
+If you feel any of these situations apply to you, or if you have further questions about spousal maintenance or alimony in a Texas divorce, the experienced and skilled family law attorneys at Goranson Bain Ausley are here to guide you through the legal process.
 Our qualified divorce lawyers will advise you how likely it is that you or your spouse will qualify for spousal maintenance.
-We will also help you understand how courts decide the amount and duration of spousal maintenance payments.
-Contact us at our offices in Dallas, Austin or Plano for more information on legal support with spousal maintenance in Texas
+We will also help you understand how courts decide the amount and duration of spousal support in Texas.
+Contact us at our offices in Austin, Dallas, Fort Worth, Granbury, or Plano for more information on legal support with spousal maintenance in Texas.